telerik/fiddler-everywhere-docs/knowledge-base/how-to-capture-nodejs-traffic.md

 Many developers are using **Node.js** libraries that make HTTP and HTTPS requests.
 This article explains how to proxy these requests so that you could capture and analyze them with FIddler Everywhere.

->important Some Node.js modules like [**request**](https://www.npmjs.com/package/request) are reading the proxy information from the windows environment variable.
-Others like the state [**HTTP** module](https://nodejs.org/api/http.html) are not respecting the global proxy configuration (of Node.js), so their requests need to be proxied explicitly.
+>important Some Node.js modules like [**request**](https://www.npmjs.com/package/request) are reading the proxy information from the windows environment variable ([global proxy settings](#setting-proxy-globally)).
+Others like the state [**HTTP** module](https://nodejs.org/api/http.html) are not respecting the global proxy configuration (of Node.js), so we need to [proxy their requests explicitly](#setting-proxy-explicitly).
 The sections that follow below are demonstrating a basic approach for each of the mentioned scenarios.

 ## Setting Proxy Globally